spiez/unity-ml-trafficDemo/README.md

 step.

-Results are mixed, on the first steps, cumulative reward reaches 1 or even better but when the goal is too far away, curriculum is not enough to lead the agent to an alleged local minima state and hence not converging and cumulative reward fuction stays stationary or diminishing.
+Results are mixed, on the first steps, cumulative reward reaches 1 or even better but when the goal is too far away, curriculum is not enough, leading the agent to an alleged local minima state and hence not converging and cumulative reward fuction stays stationary or diminishing.